 Craft and artisans (makers of hand-crafted non-food items)

 Farmer vendors will make up at least 60% of the vendor pool and will be required to hold MyPick certification or other certifications approved by the FMSC that verified they grow 100 percent of what they sell at the Farmers’ Market.
 Prepared food vendors and craft/artisans using locally sourced ingredients and materials will be given preference in the application process.
 The PRFM also welcomes community groups and buskers to apply to display/perform at the market.

-· For those who require hydro $10.20/day additional charge
+For those who require hydro additional charge TBA

-Every vendor will pay a base fee for each stall that they operator for a maximum of 4 stalls per vendor.
+Every vendor will pay a base fee for each stall they operate, for a max of 2 winter stalls per vendor.